What to Do in an Active Shooter Situation

 Pay Attention to Mental Health

-- Limit your exposure to news as constant exposure about the event can cause more stress and anxiety.
+- Limit your exposure to news as constant exposure to the event can cause more stress and anxiety.

 - Consider seeking professional help for you and your family to cope with the long-term effects of trauma.